jparraporcar/crypto-dashboard-frontend/README.md

 - [Technologies](#technologies)
 - [Contact](#contact)

-# Installation
+## Installation

-Before you start, please make sure you have the following prerequisites:
+Ensure the following prerequisites are met before proceeding:

-- Node.js and npm installed on your local development machine.
+- Node.js and npm are installed on the local development machine.
-- AWS account with the necessary permissions.
+- An AWS account with the necessary permissions is available.
-- Github CLI.
+- Github CLI is installed.

-## Clone the Repository
+### Clone the Repository

-First, clone the repository to your local machine:
+The repository should be cloned to the local machine:

 ```
 git clone https://github.com/jparraporcar/crypto-dashboard-frontend.git
 ```

-Then create a new branch (this step is mandatory if you want to work in development since any push to the main branch will trigger the github action for deployment.
+A new branch should then be created (this step is mandatory for development work as any push to the main branch will trigger the GitHub action for deployment).

 ```
 gh repo checkout -b new-branch-name